On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Estimates for spacetime and scalar field variables

-\end{lemma} \begin{proof} Note that the only term that is not pure trace that the presence of Vlasov matter adds to the evolution equation is $S^{Vl,\parallel}$.
+For $L=0$, the same estimate holds with all energies of order $L-1$ or lower dropped from the upper bound. \end{lemma} \begin{proof} Note that the only term that is not pure trace that the presence of Vlasov matter adds to the evolution equation is $S^{Vl,\parallel}$.
 Hence, commuting \eqref{eq:REEqSigmaSharp} with $\Lap^{\frac{L}2}$ and carrying over error term notation from \cite[(11.14)]{FU23}, we have the following:

 Regarding \eqref{eq:en-est-Sigma1}, we apply the lapse energy estimate \eqref{eq:lapse-en-est} (resp., for $L=0$, \eqref{eq:lapse-en-est0}) for the first term and have the following:

 For the second term in \eqref{eq:en-est-Sigma1}, we insert the Bel-Robinson constraint \eqref{eq:REEqConstrE}.
 High order lapse terms are treated similarly as above, and the only Vlasov term that is tracefree and thus isn't cancelled by the inner product is